Kaiser-Yang/LightBoat.starter/README.md

 Executables which may be installed automatically by `mason.nvim`:

 - `gopls`: when `go` is executable, this will be installed automatically
+- `goimports`: when `go` is executable, this will be installed automatically

 ## Python Development